Battlebox: Present day

-After the war, Fort Canning Hill was again used by the British as the Singapore Base District Headquarters.
+After the war, the British again used Fort Canning Hill as the Singapore Base District Headquarters.
 The British handed over Fort Canning to the Singapore Armed Forces in 1968–69, and the buildings of Fort Canning Hill served for a time as the Singapore Command and Staff College.
-The Fort Canning Bunker, having remained empty and unused since the war, was sealed off in the late 1960s due to safety concerns and its exact location forgotten.
-It was brought back into the public eye when it was "rediscovered" by a journalist in 1988, who was following a number of leads claiming the existence of an underground bunker complex on Fort Canning Hill.
+The Fort Canning Bunker, having remained empty and unused since the war, was sealed off in the late 1960s due to safety concerns and its exact location forgotten.It reentered public awareness in 1988 when a journalist, following leads about an underground bunker complex, rediscovered it.

 The Fort Canning Bunker was developed into a museum depicting the final days of the Battle of Singapore.
 The museum, called the Battle Box, was formally opened on 15 February 1997, on the 55th anniversary of the surrender of Singapore.

 The Battlebox reopened to the public on 15 February 2024, operated by non-profit arts and culture organisation Global Cultural Alliance, who were awarded a contract by the National Parks Board on 20 February 2023 after an open tender.
 Admission to the Battlebox is currently free for all visitors.
 While admission is free, visitors will be charged if they wish to enjoy some of the enhancements such as an audio tour.
 To ensure the historical accuracy of its experiences, Global Cultural Alliance has put together an advisory team led by independent curator Tan Teng Teng, who was involved in establishing The Battlebox as a museum when it first opened to the public in 1997.